 Thoroughbred race horses are magnificent animals that are sometimes horribly mistreated.
 They are the key element in a multi-billion dollar industry but they are often treated as an expendable commodity.

-The training of thoroughbreds begins before the animal is fully grown.
-When a few days old, foals are often handled by humans to get them used to the contact and to begin the process of teaching the horse who is the boss.
+The training of thoroughbreds begins before the animals are fully grown.
+Once they are a few days old, foals are often handled by humans to get them used to the contact and to begin the process of teaching the horse who is the boss.

 Horse Racing Injuries

 Animal Aid is a group in the United Kingdom that fights animal abuse.
-It has a web page with the grim title horsedeathwatch.com that catalogues the loss of thoroughbreds in the U.K. Since 2007, when it started keeping records, until mid-June 2019 it reports 1,935 deaths in 4,474 days of racing.
+It has a web page with the grim title horsedeathwatch.com that catalogues the loss of thoroughbreds in the U.K. Between 2007, when they started keeping records, through mid-June 2019, 1,935 deaths are listed over 4,474 days of racing.

-In an eight-day period in early June 2019 it lists:
+In an eight-day period in early June 2019, they list:

 - “Sunsetstorise – Pulled up, injured, destroyed;

 - “Galitello – Slipped up on bend, destroyed; and,

 - “Red Hot Chilly – Fell, dead.”

 About their listed statistics, the group says “We have good reason to believe that the equine fatalities we are able to list on Death Watch, and which we have verified, fall some 30 percent short of the true total.”